-The answer to each of the questions cited above as they relate to the proposed Aerie residential project is "no." The proposed project includes only the conversion of an existing higher intensity residential development to a less intensively development residential property.
+The answer to each of the questions cited above as they relate to the proposed Megonigal Residence is "no." The proposed project includes the development of one single-family residential dwelling unit that is consistent with the long-range plans adopted by the City of Newport Beach.
 The proposed project is not characterized by features that attract or facilitate new, unanticipated development, which would ordinarily be considered growth inducing.
 Conventionally, growth inducement is measured by the potential of a project or a project's secondary effects (i.e. provision of new infrastructure which supports housing or creation of jobs) to facilitate development of housing.
-Since the proposed conversion of the site to a less dense residential development that facilitates the efficient use of the subject site through the incorporation of "green" technology, the standard variables associated with the development of housing, commercial or industrial land uses do not apply very well.
-Further, with only one exception, all of the infrastructure that exists in the project area is adequate to provide an adequate level of service, including sewer, and water.
-However, as previously indicated, one catch basin that is currently deficient must be upgraded to adequately accommodate the existing surface runoff.
-Project implementation will not result in any significant direct or indirect addition of residential development that are not already anticipated in the General Plan.
+Since the proposed single-family residence is limited in scope and ultimately, its effect on the environment, the standard variables associated with the development of housing, commercial or industrial land uses do not apply.
+Further, all of the infrastructure and public facilities that exist in the project area are adequate to provide an adequate level of service, including sewer, and water.
+Project implementation will not result in any significant direct or indirect addition of residential development that would generate new residents or employment that would be an "attractor" of residents to the area that are not already anticipated in the General Plan.
 The site is not located in an isolated area that is constrained by the absence of infrastructure where the provision of infrastructure would promote further development.
-None of the accepted standards that distinguish growth-inducing projects characterize the proposed project; therefore, no significant growth-inducing impacts are anticipated as a result of project implementation.
+None of the accepted standards that distinguish growth-inducing projects characterize the proposed project; therefore, no growth-inducing impacts are anticipated as a result of project implementation.